-Holding back development More than half of all women in developing countries between the ages of 15 and 49 want to avoid or postpone pregnancy and 225 million women in that group do not have access to modern contraception methods.
+Holding back development More than half of all women in low and middle income countries between the ages of 15 and 49 want to avoid or postpone pregnancy and 214 million women in that group do not have access to modern contraception methods.
 However, family planning, or information on and access to contraception and fertility treatment, is essential for the health and development opportunities of women and their families.

 Economically and ecologically justified Fewer unplanned pregnancies and smaller families reduce the demand for expenditure on health, water, sanitation, social services and the pressure on natural resources.
 Both families and governments would consequently benefit from individuals and couples being able to determine the size of their families for themselves.